 M

-MA: Master of Arts, also known as an MA, is a postgraduate degree granted in a number of fields, including the humanities, social sciences, and fine arts.
+MA: Master of Arts, also known as an MA, is a postgraduate degree granted in several fields, including the humanities, social sciences, and fine arts.

 N